M Centauri

 M Centauri (M Cen) is a binary star in the constellation Centaurus.
-It is approximately 260 light years from Earth.
+It is approximately 260 light-years from Earth.

 M Centauri is a yellow G-type giant with an apparent magnitude of +4.64.
 It is a spectroscopic binary with an orbital period of 437 days.

+This star appears next to the globular cluster NGC 5286 in the sky.